Refresh your home for less with these Memorial Day 2023 furniture deals | CNN Underscored

 Wayfair has officially kicked off its annual Memorial Day sale, with discounts of up to 70% off select items through May 30.

-For sitting outside, we’d choose this set of top-rated Adirondack chairs, which are on sale for more than 50% off for a limited time and can easily fold up when they aren’t being used.
+For sitting outside, we’d choose this set of top-rated Adirondack chairs, which can easily fold up when they aren’t being used.

 Society6